rishabhsheth/TheLanguageOfMarkets/README.md

 We first analyzed how returns vary across positive, neutral, and negative sentiment labels.
 Boxplots for each model and each return window revealed a consistent pattern:

 - The distributions of returns across sentiment categories **overlap almost entirely**.
-- No sentiment label (positive, negative, neutral) exhibits meaningfully different median or spread in returns.
+- No sentiment label (positive, negative, neutral) shows meaningful differences in the median or spread of returns; observed differences in some boxplots are primarily due to labels with very few records.
 - This pattern holds across **1-day**, **3-day**, and **5-day** return windows, and across both **FinBERT** and **VADER**.

 ![FinBERT Full Transcript Boxplot with stock returns from 1-,3-, and 5-Days before and after](visualization/FinBERT/FinBERT_boxplot_transcript.png)